A-Nuru/Course-Management-System/README.md

 ## Project Motivation
 In this project, we test the quality of Course Management System Under Test to affirm the the SUT is a perfect fit for purpose software application and it meets the needs and expectations of users.

+## Installation
+This project uses Behavioral Driven Development where codes in feature files are writtten in plain language text - Gherkin language of Given(specifies condition), When (specifies action) and Then (specifies result) for easy understanding by the non technical stakeholders.
+Thus, this project needs a mixture of tools such as
+- Visual Studio (2019 recommended)
+- Specflow
+- Selenium WebDriver

+C sharp programming language is used in this project in a .Net environment